 We benefit materially from the exclusive license granted to our affiliated consolidated entities by Phoenix Satellite Television Company Limited, a wholly owned subsidiary of Phoenix TV, to use Phoenix TV's copyrighted content on our Internet and mobile channels in China pursuant to the Content License Agreements.
 This exclusive license helps to distinguish our content offerings from those of other Internet and new media companies in China.
 Each of the Content License Agreements can be terminated earlier (i) by the non-breaching party in the event of a breach and if the breach is not cured within ten business days after receipt of notice of breach from the non-breaching party, (ii) in the event of bankruptcy or the cessation of business operations of either party, or a change in the shareholder or equity structure of the relevant affiliated consolidated entity, other than in connection with the contractual arrangements, (iii) if either party's performance of its obligations is held unlawful under PRC law; or (iv) if an event occurs that adversely affects the performance by either party of its obligations and upon written notice by the unaffected party.
 The Content License Agreements will, unless extended further, expire on May 27, 2016, and we expect they will be replaced by a set of new agreements between Phoenix TV and us.
 If the terms of the new agreements are not as favorable to us as the existing agreements, our business and results of operations may be adversely affected.
-If the existing agreements expire and we could not reach new agreements with Phoenix TV before the expiration, we may not be able to obtain rights to use Phoenix TV's content on our platform on commercially reasonable terms, on an exclusive basis or at all, which would have a material adverse effect on our paid services business, and may also negatively affect our video advertising business.
-Together, these impacts could have a material and adverse effect on our business, results of operations and financial condition.
+If the existing agreements expire and we could not reach new agreements with Phoenix TV before the expiration, we may not be able to obtain rights to use Phoenix TV's content on our platform on commercially reasonable terms, on an exclusive basis or at all, which would have a material adverse effect on our business, results of operations and financial condition.